microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge05.md

 ## Introduction

-In this challenge, you will leverage the API requests in FHIR service within the Azure Health Data Services platform in a Azure Data Factory (ADF) pipeline to export and de-identify FHIR data according to a set of data redaction/transformation rules specified in a **[configuration file](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/blob/master/docs/FHIR-anonymization.md#configuration-file-format)**.
+In this challenge, you will leverage the API requests in FHIR service within the Azure Health Data Services platform in the Azure Data Factory (ADF) pipeline to export and de-identify FHIR data according to a set of data redaction/transformation rules specified in a **[configuration file](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/blob/master/docs/FHIR-anonymization.md#configuration-file-format)**.
 The goal of the of this challege is to apply the **[HIPAA Safe Harbor Method](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance)** de-id requirements against FHIR data to create a research datasets.

 **[FHIR Tool for Anonymization](https://github.com/microsoft/FHIR-Tools-for-Anonymization)** provides various tooling to anonymize healthcare FHIR data, on-premises or cloud, for secondary usage such as research, public health, etc. as follows:
 - **[Command line tool](https://github.com/microsoft/Tools-for-Health-Data-Anonymization/blob/master/docs/FHIR-anonymization.md#anonymize-fhir-data-using-the-command-line-tool)**,